tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 {{< alert "circle-info" >}}
 Creation of this blog post was driven by the human author who has many years of experience in education.
-AI tooling was used to acclerate content creation and peer review the accuracy of the content.
+AI tooling was used to accelerate content creation and peer review the accuracy of the content.
 {{< /alert >}}